rfindler/modern-macros-talk/README.md

 one thing got lost: the accumulator argument (where to bring this in?) show how we get it back.

+part 4:
 .... explain how they work together to define a language

-an example that illustrates the power
+an example that illustrates the power (enum case)

+part 5:x
-.... into the IDE(?)
+.... into the IDE

+    take advantage of the syntax objects; get binding arrows "for free"

+    want to take advantage of more: submodules are a generalization of meta-data show how a keybinding can work